sethtadd/momentum/README.md

 A platformer game.
 The goal is to build up as much momentum (speed and power) as you can in order to complete levels.

 Usage:
-For fun!
+For fun! (and learning)

 TODO:
-- item 1.
+- More organization and structure!
 - item 2.
 - item 3.